uabrc/uabrc.github.io/docs/data_management/lts/lts_faq.md

 This is ultimately up to the bucket owner, but there are a couple of single-bucket solutions depending on your specific use-case for LTS:

-1. Semi-synced copy of everything in the project space.
+1. Semi-synced copy of everything in the project allocation.
     - **General permissions:** Data stewards and the bucket owner would have permission to delete any files.
 All other users would be able to upload and download files only.
 All users would be able to see all files uploaded by all other users to that bucket./
     - **Purpose:** This fulfills more of a pure backup role compared to option 2.
 While all users can upload files
     - **Benefits:** The policy file for these permissions is much simpler to create and manage.
 Limits the number of people who can remove files that might be needed down the line.